 When determining whether the credit risk of a financial asset has increased significantly since initial recognition and when estimating ECL, the Group considers reasonable and supportable information that is relevant and available without undue cost or effort.
-This includes both quantitative and qualitative information analysis, based on the Group's historical experience and informed credit assessment and including forward-looking information.
+This includes both quantitative and qualitative information analysis, based on the Group's historical experience and informed credit assessment and including forward-looking information with the consideration on the current economy and industry outlook.